 Two-Stage Furnaces: What They Are and How They Work

-A two-stage furnace is a type of heating system that utilizes two different stages of operation — low and high.
-In the low stage, the furnace operates at a reduced capacity in order to maintain a desired temperature within your home more efficiently.
-During the high stage, the furnace will run at maximum capacity to meet demands for greater warmth or cooling.
-With a two-stage furnace, you can experience improved energy efficiency and uniform temperatures in all areas of your home.
+As the name suggests, a furnace with two levels of operating (high or low) is called a two-stage furnace.
+When set to the low stage, the furnace performs at a reduced capacity as a way to maintain the chosen temperature for your home more efficiently.
+During the high stage, the furnace will instead run at maximum capacity to meet demands for more heat.
+With a two-stage furnace, you can experience enhanced energy efficiency and comfortable temperatures everywhere in your home.

-A two-stage furnace does not continuously run.
-In the low stage of operation, the furnace runs at reduced capacity in order to maintain a planned temperature more efficiently within your home.
-When additional warmth or cooling is needed, the unit will switch to its high stage and operate at full capacity.
-Because of this, two-stage furnaces are proven to help reduce energy costs as it is not operating continuously.
+A two-stage furnace should not run constantly.
+In the low stage of operation, the furnace runs at limited capacity in order to maintain a planned temperature more efficiently within your home.
+When a greater demand for energy is needed to maintain the set temperature, the heating system switches to its high stage and runs at full capacity.
+Because of this, two-stage furnaces are proven to help reduce energy costs without operating constantly.

 Two-stage furnaces have two stages of functionality, low and high.
-During the low stage, the furnace works at reduced capacity to help uphold a desired temperature within your home.
-When additional warmth or cooling is needed, the furnace will shift to its high stage and operate at maximum capacity.
+During the low stage, the furnace works at reduced capacity to help sustain a desired temperature within your home.
+When more warmth or cooling is desired, the furnace will change over to its high stage and operate at maximum capacity.

-Variable-speed furnaces can operate at a variety of speeds in order to maintain a desired temperature more accurately within your home.
-So, if you have more options for temperature-settings, you also have more flexibility for heating you home, which also means more savings on energy bills.
+Variable-speed furnaces, meanwhile, can function at several speeds in order to maintain a more precise temperature at home.
+With more options for temperature settings, you also have more flexibility for heating you home and can enjoy greater savings on energy bills.

 Differences Between One- and Two-Stage Furnaces

-Two-stage furnaces, on the other hand, have two stages of operation, low and high.
-Within the the low stage, the furnace runs at reduced capacity in order to maintain a desired temperature more efficiently within your home.
-When a greater demand for warmth or cooling is desired, the furnace will change over to its high stage and operate at maximum capacity.
+Conversely, two-stage furnaces have two stages of operation, low and high.
+While in the low stage, the furnace runs at lower capacity in order to maintain the desired temperature more efficiently.
+When a greater demand for warmth or cooling is desired, the furnace will switch to its high stage and operate at full capacity.

-Set Your Furnace Installation Appointment with Luikart Heating & Cooling Today
+Arrange Your Furnace Install Appointment with Luikart Heating & Cooling Today

-Making sense of all the modern furnace technology can be confusing.
-That’s why our Luikart Heating & Cooling experts are here to help with a complimentary, no-pressure quote for furnace installation.
-We’ll assess your home, your heating requirements and your budget, and then we’ll help you find the right solution.
-Call us at 740-200-5591 to get started today!
+Making sense of modern furnace technology can be confusing.
+That’s why Luikart Heating & Cooling professionals are here to help with a free, no-pressure quote for furnace installation.
+We’ll assess your home, your heating needs and your budget before helping you find the best solution.
+Get in touch with us at 740-344-5497 to get started today!